-If you’re the parent of a young person who headed to college this fall, you’ve probably already had talks with your youngster about the dangers of too much late night partying and the pitfalls of drink and drugs.
+If you’re the parent of a young person who in college, you’ve probably already had talks with your child about the dangers of too much late night partying and the pitfalls of drink and drugs.
 But there’s another subject that deserves discussion because it can also impact your son or daughter’s ability to do well at school — getting enough sleep.

-Away from the watchful eyes of parents, college students finally have the freedom to stay up as late as they want and to skip going to bed at all some nights.
-So trying to convince them to buckle down to a reasonable sleep schedule may sound hopeless.
-However, it’s worth the effort.
+Away from the watchful eyes of parents, college students have the freedom to stay up as late as they want and skip going to bed at all some nights.
+Trying to convince them to buckle down to a reasonable sleep schedule may sound hopeless.
+But it’s worth your effort.

-Even though it’s a tough lesson to learn, the importance of getting enough good quality sleep can be the key to better grades and better health, now and long after college graduation, according to Aneesa Das, MD, assistant director of the Ohio State University sleep medicine program.
+Even though it’s a tough lesson to learn, the importance of getting good quality sleep can be the key to better grades and better health, now and long after college graduation, according to Anessa Das, MD, assistant director of the Ohio State University sleep medicine program.

 “A bad night’s sleep or chronically not getting enough sleep can affect every aspect of our lives,” Das said.
 “It can affect how we perform in school, our immunity, and our emotions.
 When we’re tired, we’re more prone to infections, more likely to get into arguments and less likely to participate in activities we enjoy.”

-Developing bad slumber habits as college students can have a life-long impact because chronic lack of sleep raises the risk of high blood pressure and type 2 diabetes, Das added.
-Putting off studying and pulling an “all-nighter” to make up for procrastination, or in the mistaken belief they can somehow cram all the information they need for an exam into their heads during the eight hours they would normally be sleeping, is one way students hurt their ability to do well in college.
+Putting off studying and pulling an “all-nighter” to make up for procrastination, or in the mistaken belief they can somehow cram all the information they need for an exam into their heads during the eight hours they would normally be sleeping, can hurt a student’s ability to do well.

 “When you are sleep-deprived, you don’t think as clearly.
 Staying up all night to study can backfire and affect performance on exams,” said Das, who frequently meets with Ohio State University students to explain why sleep is important and what steps they can take to get enough shut-eye.

-If young people are determined to stay up all night to study, she urges them to get a good night’s sleep before and after their all-nighter, although a regular sleep schedule is the healthiest practice and making up for sleep loss the night before is not.
+If young people are determined to stay up all night to study, she urges them to get a good night’s sleep before and after their all-nighter.
+Still, a regular sleep schedule is the healthiest practice, while making up for sleep loss the night before is not.

 Das has more tips to help college students deal with noisy roommates and other sleep distractions.
-For example, students should turn TVs, computers, tablets, and phones off when they go to bed because these devices emit a sleep disrupting blue light.
+For example, students should turn TVs, computers, tablets, and phones off when they go to bed.
+Such devices emit a sleep disrupting blue light.
 If a roommate needs to stay up to study, the sleeping student should use eyeshades.

-There are plenty of reasons why college students shouldn’t participate in binge drinking, and a new study has added sleep problems to the list.
-Eliza Van Reen, PhD, assistant professor of psychiatry and human behavior at Brown University, and colleagues studied the drinking activities of 878 freshman students, finding the more alcohol they consumed, the more likely they were to stay up late, delay sleep, and not stick to sleep schedules.
+There are plenty of reasons why college students shouldn’t participate in binge drinking, including sleep problems.
+The more alcohol you consume, the more likely you are to stay up late, delay sleep, and not stick to a sleep schedule.